GitMirroring/gnuboot/site/git.md

 Make whatever changes you like.
 See notes below about how to send patches.

 The entire website is written in Markdown, specifically the Pandoc version of it.
-The static HTML pages are generated with [Panbash](https://panbash.org/).
+The static HTML pages are generated with [Untitled](https://untitled.vimuser.org/).
-Leah Rowe, the founder of Libreboot, is also the founder of the Panbash project.
+Leah Rowe, the founder of Libreboot, is also the founder of the Untitled static site generator project.

 If you like, you can set up a local HTTP server and build your own local version of the website.
 Please note that images will still link to the ones